 |12.||Canon 50D||optical||Y||3.0 / 920||fixed||n||1/8000s||6.3||Y||n|

 |15.||Canon 10D||optical||Y||1.8 / 118||fixed||n||1/4000s||3.0||Y||n|

 |17.||Canon D30||optical||Y||1.8 / 114||fixed||n||1/4000s||3.0||Y||n|

 The Canon 7D II has an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.

-The 7D Mark II writes its imaging data to Compact Flash or SDXC cards, while the Canon D60 uses Compact Flash cards.
+The 7D Mark II writes its imaging data to Compact Flash or SDXC cards, while the D60 uses Compact Flash cards.
 The 7D Mark II features dual card slots, which can be very useful in case a memory card fails.
-In contrast, the Canon D60 only has one slot.
+In contrast, the D60 only has one slot.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 7D Mark II and Canon EOS-D60 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 |2.||Canon D60||Y||- / -||-||-||-||1.1||-||-||-|

 |7.||Canon SL1||Y||mono / mono||Y||-||mini||2.0||-||-||-|

 |8.||Canon T5i||Y||stereo / mono||Y||-||mini||2.0||-||-||-|